Upcoming Programs

 History Center and Village of Yesteryear

-This year's Christmas in the Village will highlight Christmas Around the World for adults and children alike.
-Songs, folklore, and crafts will be featured from countries around the world.
-Along with this holiday display, children will be able to visit Santa and Mrs. Claus, listen to the Polar Express in the Bixby Depot scheduled at 12:30 and 2:30 pm.
-The Dunnell House will be open for everyone to see the decorated rooms and sample fresh baked cookies.
+Children will be able to visit Santa and Mrs. Claus and listen to the Polar Express in the Bixby Depot scheduled at 12:30 and 2:30 pm.
+More holiday activities will be planned for the future The Dunnell House will be open for everyone to see the decorated rooms and sample fresh baked cookies.

 Check back soon for future Events and Programs at the Steele County Historical Society!